-Adding a wave to the hair helps show off dimension, and a texture spray like Matrix Miss Mess Dry Finishing Spray ($20) gives touchable, piecey texture.
+Adding a wave to the hair helps show off dimension, and a texture spray like Matrix's Miss Mess Dry Finishing Spray ($20) gives touchable, piece-y texture.

-Hair-color changes are always intimidating, but one thing's for sure: A fiery, saturated strawberry-blonde hue is ultra-cool and surprisingly flattering.
+Hair color changes are always intimidating, but one thing's for sure: A fiery, saturated strawberry blonde hue is ultra-cool and surprisingly versatile.

 Bright & Fresh

-Don't be afraid to go for the bold—aka, borderline neon.
-We're all about bright hair colors always, but there's something about this strawberry-blonde blend that's extra dreamy (and making us want to call our colorists right this second).
+Don't be afraid to go for the bold.
+We're all about bright hair colors always, but there's something about this almost-neon strawberry blonde blend that's extra dreamy (and making us want to call our colorists right this second).

 If you're suddenly feeling the urge to chop your hair off, you're not alone.
 This strawberry-blonde bob with tousled layers is goals.

 If your natural color is feeling stale, freshen things up with a bold new hue.
-This all-over deep strawberry-blonde shade has lots of copper and auburn for a warm, flawless finished product.
+This ombre strawberry blonde creation has lots of copper and auburn for a warm, flawless finished product.

 These beautiful, bouncy curls are made even more gorgeous with subtly tinted strawberry blonde highlights throughout.
 According to Everett, when coloring your hair, you should expect to touch up the color every other month.